FranciscoGaspar/awesome-markdown/README.md

 - **No duplicates**: Check if a resource is already listed before adding
 - **Active projects**: Prefer actively maintained projects over abandoned ones
 ```
-Please note that the new entry is inserted under the "IDEs & Editors" subcategory in the "AI Development Tools" main category, following the alphabetical order.